Research

 Working Papers

-A Macroeconomic Model with Bond Market Liquidity (Job Market Paper) [PDF]
+A Macroeconomic Model with Bond Market Liquidity [New Draft!]
+Submitted

-Bonds vs. Equities: Information for Investment, with Adrien d’Avenas and Andrea L. Eisfeldt [PDF], R&R at the Journal of Finance
+Bonds vs. Equities: Information for Investment, with Adrien d’Avenas and Andrea L. Eisfeldt [PDF], accepted at the Journal of Finance

 Abstract: Why do credit spreads explain firm investment better than equity volatility does?
 In a standard corporate finance setting, this can be explained as a consequence of credit spreads and asset volatility having unambiguous relationships with investment, while equity volatility sends a mixed signal: Elevated volatility raises the option value of equity and increases investment for financially sound firms, but it exacerbates debt overhang and decreases investment for firms close to default.
 Overall, our study clarifies the structural and empirical relationships between investment, leverage, credit spreads, volatility, and Tobin’s q.

-CBDC and Banks’ Disintermediation in a Portfolio Choice Model, with Lucyna Górnicka, Federico Grinberg, and Marcello Miccoli [Slides][Draft available upon request]
+CBDC and Banks’ Disintermediation in a Portfolio Choice Model, with Lucyna Górnicka, Federico Grinberg, Marcello Miccoli, and Brandon Tan,[PDF] IMF Working Paper.
+Submitted

 Work in Progress